Guide to the Best Rewards Credit Cards for Gasoline

 - Annual fee: $0 for the first year, $95 a year after that

-We start our list off with a brand new card option: the US Bank Altitude Connect.
-Headlining this card’s rewards, it earns 4 points per dollar spent at gas stations as well as 4x points on travel purchases.
+We start our list off with a relatively new card option: the US Bank Altitude Connect.
+Headlining this card’s rewards, it earns 4 points per dollar spent at gas stations (plus EV charging stations) as well as 4x points on travel purchases.
 On top of that, it also earns 2x points at grocery stores, 2x points on dining, 2x points on select streaming service purchases, and 1x points on all other purchases among other perks.

-With the Altitude Connect card making its debut, new cardholders can also enjoy a healthy welcome bonus.
-Currently, cardholders can score 50,000 points (equal to $500 in rewards) when they spend $3,000 in purchases on the card within their first 120 days.
+With the Altitude Connect card only recently making its debut, new cardholders can also enjoy a healthy welcome bonus.
+Currently, cardholders can score 50,000 points (equal to $500 in rewards) when they spend $2,000 in purchases on the card within their first 120 days.
 Plus, while the Altitude Connect does carry a $95 annual fee, this is waived for the first year.

 Citi Premier Card